keptn/keptn.github.io/content/docs/develop/installation/setup-keptn/index.md

 ## Uninstall

-- In order to uninstall keptn from your cluster, run the uninstall command in the keptn CLI:
+- In order to uninstall keptn from your cluster, run the uninstall command using the keptn CLI:
     ``` console
     keptn uninstall
     ```